Prachurja/Ticatoe/README.md

 ---

 ## Heroku Hosting
 The `stage` task is configured in the `build.gradle.kts` file for Heroku hosting and a `Profile` is also added.
-To host on Heroku, you must set the `TOKEN` environment variable and start the worker dyno (1 worker needed).
+To host on Heroku, you must set the `TOKEN` environment variable and scale to 1 worker dyno.